athertahir/deep-learning-time-series-forecasting/chapter_20/Lab18.md

 series forecasting.
 TheConvLSTM2Dclass, by default, expects input data to have the shape:
 [samples, timesteps, rows, cols, channels].
 Where each time step of data is defined as an image of (rows×columns) data points.
-We are

-working with a one-dimensional sequence of total power consumption, which we can interpret

-as one row with 14 columns, if we assume that we are using two weeks of data as input.
-For the ConvLSTM, this would be a single read: that is, the LSTM would read one time step of 14

-days and perform a convolution across those time steps.
+We are working with a one-dimensional sequence of total power consumption, which we can interpret as one row with 14 columns, if we assume that we are using two weeks of data as input.
+For the ConvLSTM, this would be a single read: that is, the LSTM would read one time step of 14 days and perform a convolution across those time steps.
 This is not ideal.
-Instead, we can split the 14 days into two subsequences with a length of

-seven days.
-The ConvLSTM can then read across the two time steps and perform the CNN

-process on the seven days of data within each.
-For this chosen framing of the problem, the

-input for theConvLSTM2Dwould therefore be:[n, 2, 1, 7, 1].
+Instead, we can split the 14 days into two subsequences with a length of seven days.
+The ConvLSTM can then read across the two time steps and perform the CNN process on the seven days of data within each.
+For this chosen framing of the problem, the input for theConvLSTM2D would therefore be:[n, 2, 1, 7, 1].
 Or:

 - Samples:n, for the number of examples in the training dataset.